numangit/kinoMart/server/README.md

 * to sanitize user input  -> xss-clean
 * to set limit to API calls -> express-rate-limit
 * mongoose -> to connect with mongodb
-* becrypt -> to encrypt and decrypt passwords
+* bcrypt -> to encrypt and decrypt passwords

 ## devDependencies packages